Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Artificial Neural Networks And Deep Learning.md

 #### Deep Belief Networks (DBN)

 In a deep belief networks we are gonna stack several **RBMs** on top each other so that the first RBM outputs are the input to the second RBM and so on.
 The connections within each layer are undirected (since each layer is an **RBM**).
-At the same, the connections between the layers are directed except for the top two layers, the connection between those is undirected.
+At the same time, the connections between the layers are directed except for the top two layers, the connection between those is undirected.
 As can be seen below.

 ![image-20230417151627139](img/image-20230417151627139.png)

 #### Deep Boltzmann Machines (DBM)

 Deep Boltzmann machines are again a type of unsupervised deep learning models that are again made of multiple layers of **Restricted Boltzmann Machines**.
 This allows it to learn more complex hierarchical representations of the data.
 The difference between **DBMs** and **DBNs** is that the connections between the layers are also undirected in a **DBM**.
 In these machines, the lower layers represent simple, **low-level features** of the input data, while the higher layers represent more abstract, **high-level features**.
-The layers are trained on at a time. **DBMs** are used in image recognition, speech recognition and natural language processing.
+The layers are trained one at a time. **DBMs** are used in image recognition, speech recognition and natural language processing.

 ![image-20230417143614549](img/image-20230417143614549.png)